jastice/fake-file-system/README.md

 # Fake File System

 A virtual file system.
 Maps data operations onto a file system inside a single file.
+This is a toy implementation and not intended for any practical use.

 ## Building